Adamanr/Adamanr/README.md

 ## I`m a Software Developer

 A little about me
-- 🔭 Now I work with Java/Go languages and mostly use them (Also, sometimes I use Rust, but I plan to take it more often)
+- 🔭 Now I work with Go languages and mostly use them (Also, sometimes I use Rust, but I plan to take it more often)
 - 📕 I like to study programming languages and new technologies (Because of this I know Java/C++/PHP and a bunch of different things...
 But I only write in Rust/Go!!!!)
 - 💬 I like to talk and help others with solving a problem!
 - 📫 How to contact me? tg = @Adamant | Email address: Adamanq@yandex.ru